Accelerator mass spectrometry

 Accelerator mass spectrometry (AMS) is a form of mass spectrometry that accelerates ions to extraordinarily high kinetic energies before mass analysis.
-The special strength of AMS among the mass spectrometric methods is its power to separate a rare isotope from an abundant neighboring mass ("abundance sensitivity", e.g. 14C from 12C).
-The method suppresses molecular isobars completely and in many cases can separate atomic isobars (e.g. 14N from 14C) also.
+The special strength of AMS among the different methods of mass spectrometry is its ability to separate a rare isotope from an abundant neighboring mass ("abundance sensitivity", e.g. 14C from 12C).
+The method suppresses molecular isobars completely and in many cases can also separate atomic isobars (e.g. 14N from 14C).
 This makes possible the detection of naturally occurring, long-lived radio-isotopes such as 10Be, 36Cl, 26Al and 14C.
-Their typical isotopic abundance ranges from 10−12 to 10−18.
+(Their typical isotopic abundance ranges from 10−12 to 10−18.)

 AMS can outperform the competing technique of decay counting for all isotopes where the half-life is long enough.
 Other advantages of AMS include its short measuring time as well as its ability to detect atoms in extremely small samples.